Rosina Bulwer-Lytton

-Rosina Bulwer Lytton, Baroness Lytton, (née Rosina Doyle Wheeler; 4 November 1802 – 12 March 1882) was an Anglo-Irish writer who published fourteen novels, a volume of essays and a volume of letters.
+Rosina Bulwer Lytton, Baroness Lytton, (née Doyle Wheeler; 4 November 1802 – 12 March 1882) was an Anglo-Irish writer who published fourteen novels, a volume of essays, and a volume of letters.

-In 1827 she married Edward Bulwer-Lytton, a novelist and politician.
-Their marriage broke up, and he falsely accused her of insanity and had her detained in an insane asylum, which provoked a public outcry.
-He was made a baronet in the 1830s and was raised to the peerage in 1866; although she had separated from her husband she used the title Lady Lytton.
+In 1827, she married Edward Bulwer-Lytton, a novelist and politician.
+Their marriage ended, and he falsely accused her of insanity and had her detained in an insane asylum, which provoked a public outcry.
+He was made a baronet in the 1830s and was raised to the peerage in 1866; although she had separated from her husband, Lytton used the title Lady Lytton.
 She spelled her married surname without the hyphen used by her husband.

 Early life

 Rosina Doyle Wheeler's mother was the women's rights advocate Anna Wheeler, the daughter of the Rev. Nicholas Milley Doyle, a Church of Ireland clergyman, Rector of Newcastle, while her father was Francis Massey Wheeler, an Anglo-Irish landowner.
 One of her mother's brothers, Sir John Milley Doyle (1781–1856), led British and Portuguese forces in the Peninsular War and the War of the Two Brothers.

-Wheeler was educated in part by Frances Arabella Rowden, who was not only a poet, but, according to Mary Mitford, "had a knack of making poetesses of her pupils" This ties her to others among Rowden's pupils, such as Caroline Ponsonby, later Lady Caroline Lamb; the poet Letitia Elizabeth Landon ("L.E.L."); Emma Roberts, the travel writer; and Anna Maria Fielding, who published as Mrs. S.C.
-Hall.
+Wheeler was educated in part by Frances Arabella Rowden, who was not only a poet, but, according to Mary Mitford, "had a knack of making poetesses of her pupils" This ties her to others among Rowden's pupils, such as Caroline Ponsonby, later Lady Caroline Lamb; the poet Letitia Elizabeth Landon ("L.E.L."); Emma Roberts, the travel writer; and Anna Maria Fielding, who published as Mrs. S. C. Hall.

 Marriage

 Wheeler married Edward Bulwer-Lytton (at that time surnamed simply Bulwer) on 29 August 1827.
-This was against the wishes of his mother, who withdrew his allowance, so that he was forced to work for a living.
+This was against the wishes of his mother, who withdrew his allowance so that he was forced to work for a living.

-His writing and efforts in the political arena took a toll upon their marriage, and the couple legally separated in 1836.
+His writing and efforts in the political arena and infidelity took a toll upon their marriage, and the couple legally separated in 1836.
 Her children were taken from her.
-In 1839, her novel, Cheveley, or the Man of Honour, in which Edward Bulwer-Lytton was bitterly caricatured, was published.
+In 1839, she published her novel, Cheveley, or the Man of Honour, in which Edward Bulwer-Lytton was caricatured.